 Empathic or loving people do not cross that very dark forbidden line … that boundary far down the road that hurts us in such a way that we need a period of recovery.
 Those are the people you must be careful of.
 A narcissist will whisper the words I love you and tell you, “this is the way I love” and “You are just too sensitive.”
 Nothing will lead them to look at their own behavior and realize you are having a normal, negative reaction to their patterns.
 And they certainly will not feel badly for what they have done.

-There is a difference between love and abuse.
-And what makes matters so confusing for the brain of survivors is that pathological narcissists blend the most superficial levels of love with hate that is at the core of their disorder.
+What can make matters so confusing for the brain of survivors is that pathological narcissists blend the most superficial levels of love with hate that is at the core of their disorder.
 It’s a toxic cocktail they serve continuously to their partners.
 And as sad as it is, it is also a fact that people with pathological narcissism are limited so severely that they can harm your well-being.

 You deserve peace